9.1 Traditional Applications

 www.cs.princeton.edu and immediately retrieve and display the file

 index.html.
-Most files on the Web contain
+Most files on the Web contain images and text,

-you have the basis of a hypertext system.
+basis of a hypertext system.

 When you ask your browser to view a page, your browser (the client) fetches the page from the server using HTTP running over TCP.
 Like SMTP, HTTP is a text-oriented protocol.
 At its core, HTTP is a request/response protocol, where every message has the general form